-The San Marino Schools Foundation (SMSF) is a California non-profit organization founded in 1980 to provide financial support to the San Marino Unified School District for its four schools Carver Elementary, Valentine Elementary, Huntington Middle School and San Marino High School.
-In 2017-18, SMSF raised over $2.5 million to provide salaries for over 21 full time teachers.
+The San Marino Schools Foundation (SMSF) is a California non-profit organization founded in 1980 to provide financial support to the San Marino Unified School District for its four schools Carver Elementary, Valentine Elementary, Huntington Middle School, and San Marino High School.
+In 2019-2020, SMSF raised over $3.1 million to help support 34 full-time teachers.

 The San Marino Schools Foundation (SMSF) was founded in 1980 as a direct response to significant changes in how public education is funded in California.

 Historically, public school districts were funded from local property taxes.
 This meant that public school districts in high property-value communities like San Marino had a larger tax base to support its schools than communities with lower property values.
 The resulting disparity in public education funding was the basis for a lawsuit, Serrano v.
 Priest (affirmed in 1977), in which the California Supreme Court ruled that the system of funding schools from local property taxes was a violation of California’s equal protection clause due to the inherent inequities caused by using property tax dollars as the primary source of funding for public schools.
 After the Supreme Court’s decision and the passage of Proposition 13 in 1978–which dramatically reduced property tax revenue by putting a lid on annual assessment rates—local property tax revenues were redistributed to school districts on a basis that caused a huge budget deficit for SMUSD.
 In fact, the formula used by the state left SMUSD with per capita student funding that was 25 percent lower than the California average.